RobSiklos/ApiReviewHelper/README.md

 ## How To Use The Tool To See Your Public API

-1. Load in Visual Studio and compile the solution.
+1. Download the release and extract it to a temporary directory.
 1. Create a working folder.
 I call mine `apidiff`
 1. In your working folder, create a file called `AssemblyList.txt`.
 This file should contain the paths to all the assemblies you want to analyze (one per line).
 For example:
 1. Open a shell (`cmd` or PowerShell) and change to your working folder.